hoprnet/hoprnet/docs/hopr-documentation/docs/node/network-registry-tutorial.md

 The Network Registry is a list of nodes allowed to interact with others on the network.
 This is a utility used by HOPR to scale and test the network at a controlled pace.

-This restriction on the access guarded by the "Network Registry" is only enabled in the staging or production environment by default.
-If you run a cluster of HOPR nodes locally in the hardhat network, the "Network Registry" is not enabled.
+The Network Registry is only enabled in the staging or production environment by default.
+If you run a cluster of HOPR nodes locally in the hardhat network, the Network Registry is not enabled.

 ## Monte Rosa Release